Table of Content

-Flat Felled Seam Definition
+What is the Flat Felled Seam

 It is the seam seen on a wide range of garments such as the legs of jeans pants and shirt sleeves.
 This seam is created by interlocking or overlapping 1 seam allowance with another and then top-stitching them together on the garment with 2 parallel stitch rows.
 The durable seams have three rows of stitches, with two of them securing multiple layers of fabric.
 One of the main advantages of the Flat felled Seams is that they conceal the raw edges made by the seam allowance.
 This reduces the chances of fraying.

 This seaming technique is commonly used for giving a sporty look to different garments.
 They can be seen on shirts, trousers, blouses, skirts as well as casual slacks.
 It is also used for various purposes other than clothing.
 For example, the seams can be found on several outdoor fabric items like backpacks, hammock and tents as well as on accessories like tote bags.

 It is quite easy to sew these seams at home.
 You will need the following materials and tools for learning the method:

 - The pieces of fabric you want to join together